ArashAh/version_control_workshop/part-3.md

     git branch -r
     git push
     ```
-     - You get an error, there is no upstream.
-Set an upstream and push:
+    ❓ You get an error, do you know why?
+    - Push with setting an upstream:
      ```Bash
      git push -u origin collab-br # Set upstream
      ```